contextu-al/.github/profile/README.md

 GuideBlocks help your App iterate fast and free up developers to work on features instead of engagement:

-- Built-in no-code walthroughs, tips, announcements, FAQs, feedback surveys and more.
+- Built-in no-code walkthroughs, tips, announcements, FAQs, feedback surveys and more.
 - Extensible low-code [GuideBlocks](https://guideblocks.org/)
 - Product Adoption audience targeting and analytics
 - Improve User Activation and Retention without resorting to Anti–patterns like Pop-ups and Push Notifications